What are the Customs in American Samoa?

 When going to a church service, wear respectable and, if possible, formal clothing.

-Ideally, men should wear long trousers and a shirt, while women should cover their knees and shoulders.
+Ideally, men should wear long trousers and a collared shirt, while women should cover their knees and shoulders.
 Think your "Sunday best"!
 Also, note that you should not wear flowers to church.

 Sunday Rules in American Samoa